buildkite/docs/styleguide/STYLE.md

 ### Dictionary
 We use American English, so our first-call dictionary is [Merriam Webster](https://www.merriam-webster.com/ ).
 It is not a single source of truth, just a good starting/reference point.
-We also use [linter](https://github.com/buildkite/docs#linting) with a file that contains our own [custom list of words](https://github.com/buildkite/docs/blob/master/vale/vocab.txt) that may confuse the spellchecker.
+We also use [Vale](https://github.com/apps/vale-linter) and our own [linter](https://github.com/buildkite/docs#linting) with a file that contains our own [custom list of words](https://github.com/buildkite/docs/blob/master/vale/vocab.txt) that may confuse the spellchecker.

 ### English flavor
 Again, we use American English.
 We're also a highly multi-national team, so here is the list of the most notable [differences between American, British, and Australian English](http://linktranslation.com.au/the-differences-between-american-british-and-australian-english/) Eglish to watch out for.